ANUSA has 4 different food programs that are free for students.

 To grab free brekky just rock up to the BKSS Monday – Friday, 8am – 10am, during semester.
-The BKSS is located in Melville Hall (Building 12, Ellery Crescent) near Commonwealth Bank and the Pop-Up Village.
+The BKSS is located on Level 2 of the Di Riddell Student Centre in Kambri.

 The BKSS also offers free tea and instant coffee throughout the day, as well as access to cheap snacks, $1 Nespresso coffee, a microwave and hot water.
 Plus it’s warm, which is a must for Canberra winter.

 ANUSA is able to provide lunches to students who are facing difficulties acquiring lunch.
 This program aims to provide short term assistance and hence if you require ongoing assistance with meals, we would encourage you to speak to a Student Assistance Officer instead.